-Electric scooters or e-scooters are ubiquitous all around the world.
-Here in the United States, they have gained significant popularity over the last two years.
-Startups such as Bird, Lime, Skip and Spin allow riders to locate and unlock the scooters with a smartphone app.
+Electric scooters, or e-scooters, are ubiquitous worldwide.
+They have gained significant popularity in the United States over the last two years.
+Startups such as Bird, Lime, Skip, and Spin allow riders to locate and unlock the scooters with a smartphone app.
 But lawmakers and the public alike are concerned after a growing number of injuries and fatalities involving these e-scooters.

 Here are four things to know about e-scooter accidents and injuries, and how you can protect your rights.